• Skip to main content

 • Even if you don’t have much time, I recommend a stop as you do not see many volcanoes so perfectly shaped.

-• Hike up to the crater: a little bit steep, but good steady path with stairs for the most difficult parts.
-10 min to get to the crater.
+• Time to hike up to the crater: a little bit steep, but good steady path with stairs for the most difficult parts.
+Plan 40min to go up, walk around the rim and back to the carpark (or Just 20/30min if you don’t walk around it)

-• Best view of both cone shaped volcanoes: Just walk 10 min along the path that goes in between
+• Time to the Best view of both cone-shaped volcanoes: Just walk 10 min along the path that goes in between

 Where to stay near Grabrok